WaelMbarki/Multiclass-Classification-Using-Neural-Networks/README.md

 - **Python Libraries**:
   - `scikit-learn`: For generating the dataset and splitting it into training and test sets.
   - `matplotlib` or `seaborn`: For visualizing the data.
-  - `PyTorch` or `TensorFlow`: For building and training the neural network.
+  - `PyTorch` : For building and training the neural network.
+  - 'Numpy' : For data manipulation

 ### Steps